Roly5573/Advice-Project/README.md

 - A search box which integrates with the public search function on the Citizens Advice Website.
 A homepage link is also here.
 - A Welcome section including a table highlighting social issues affecting clients at Citizens Advice in Havering,
  ![welcome](assets/rmedia/readme_welcome.png)
- This is then followed by the main body with features including a short embedded video.
+- This is followed by the main body with features including a short embedded video.
 Finally, it closes with a responsive contact form, and footer with links.

 ## Contact Form